CTA Banner CTA Banner

 Invoice type code (IBT-003)

 A code specifying the functional type of the invoice (for example, standard invoice or credit note).
-It must use a recognized code list such as UNTDID 1001.
+It must use a recognised code list such as UNTDID 1001.

 Invoice transaction type code (BTUAE-02)